Aligned Hierarchical Black Hole Mergers in Active-Galactic-Nuclei Disks Revealed by GWTC-4

 Figure~\ref{fig:sample} displays the population-informed posterior distribution for each event, with (potential) hierarchical mergers (containing high-spin BHs) highlighted with stars.
 In the top panels, we observe that the high-spin and high-mass subpopulation favors aligned systems (positive $\cos\theta$), a trend that becomes more pronounced in the $\chi-\cos\theta$ panel, where the two subpopulations are distinctly separated.
 In the bottom panels, we display the distributions of effective spins $\chi_{\rm eff}\equiv(\cos\theta_1\chi_1+\cos\theta_2\chi_2q)/(1+q)$.
 The broad and asymmetric $\chi_{\rm eff}$ distribution (skewed towards positive values) of the second subpopulation is evident, while the first subpopulation shows a narrower $\chi_{\rm eff}$ distribution.
 These results are in concordance with independent analysis on the $m_1-q-\chi_{\rm eff}$ distribution \citep{2021arXiv211010838W,2025ApJ...987...65L}, and the marginalized $\chi_{\rm eff}$ distribution \citep{2025arXiv250818083T}.
-Remarkably, the $\chi_{\rm eff}$ distribution of the high-spin subpopulation aligns well with that predicted in the hierarchical mergers in AGN disks \citep{2019PhRvL.123r1101Y,2025ApJ...990..217M}, in agreement with our argument basing on $f_{\rm asym}$ presented above.
+Remarkably, the $\chi_{\rm eff}$ distribution of the high-spin subpopulation aligns well with that predicted in the hierarchical mergers in AGN disks \citep{2019PhRvL.123r1101Y,2025ApJ...990..217M}, in agreement with our argument basing on $f_{\rm asym}$ presented above. {Some works suggest that the mass-ratio distribution for the AGN-driven channels may peak at a low value (e.g. $\sim 0.2$) \citep{2019ApJ...876..122Y,2021ApJ...920L..42G}.
+However, we do not find such events in our samples.
+There are two possible reasons.
+One is that the binaries generated in \citet{2019ApJ...876..122Y} are assumed to be randomly paired, while the real pairing mechanism may have preference for symmetric systems, as already noticed by these authors.
+The other is that given a (higher-generation) primary BH, a lower mass ratio required a lighter secondary BH, making the binary harder to be detected. }